 I have bought several hammocks for our home here in Cozumel (and they get a lot of use), and also for friends and family members back in the U.S.

-Hammocks have also long been my signature wedding and/or housewarming gift over the years.
+Hammocks have also long been my signature wedding gift and/or housewarming gift over the years.
 (I mean, who doesn’t love a hammock session?
 But it’s often not something we buy for ourselves.)

 Traditional hamacas Mayas in Cozumel come in various sizes – the two most common single and ‘matrimonio’ (or double) – and are made either in 100% cotton (soft and traditional) or nylon (light and durable, especially for outdoor use).